Silent Film Project

-Hi!
-I’m Ian, a junior at TNS, and I have a love for filmmaking.
+I’m Ian Ely, a senior at TNS, and I have a love for filmmaking.
 I’ve basically had a camera in my hand since I was a fetus.

 Okay, well maybe not a fetus.

 Look, the point is that I’ve been interested in visual storytelling since a very young age, and I’ve absolutely fallen in love with the art of cinema.
 I really enjoy making things with subject matter that revolves around the dark, the surreal, the creepy, but I also like creating works that reflect my wit and make people chuckle.
 Well…at least hopefully make people chuckle.

 Mask Troubles! is a short slapstick PSA that advocates for the wearing of masks during the COVID-19 pandemic, poking fun at those who refuse to utilize common sense and follow the advice of scientists.
 I created it for our silent film project that we had in film class, opting for the silent comedy choice over the silent drama choice.